Ccaswell42/cloudeye-exporter/README.md

 # cloudeye-exporter

-Prometheus cloudeye exporter for cloudru-advanced.
+Prometheus cloudeye exporter for [Cloud.ru](https://cloud.ru) Advanced.

 ## Introduce

 Prometheus is an open source visualization tool used to display large-scale measurement data.
 It also has a broad user base in fields such as industrial monitoring, weather monitoring, home automation, and process management.
-After connecting the Sbercloud Cloudeye service to prometheus, you can use prometheus to better monitor and analyze data from the Cloudeye service.
+After connecting the Cloudeye service to prometheus, you can use prometheus to better monitor and analyze data from the Cloudeye service.

 ## Install and configure cloudeye-exporter